New York Democrats pick former Rep. Tom Suozzi to run for George Santos’s seat

 The nonpartisan Cook Political Report has rated the special election as a “toss-up” after Santos’s expulsion, and the seat is being looked at as a key pickup opportunity for Democrats.

-“Tom Suozzi has a proven record of fighting for his constituents, fighting to safeguard our suburban way of life here on Long Island and Queens and always advocating for sensible solutions to the real challenges affecting everyday average Americans,” said Nassau County and New York State Democratic chair Jay Jacobs and Rep. Gregory Meeks, the Queens County Democratic chair, said in a joint statement announcing the pick.
+“Tom Suozzi has a proven record of fighting for his constituents, fighting to safeguard our suburban way of life here on Long Island and Queens and always advocating for sensible solutions to the real challenges affecting everyday average Americans,” Nassau County and New York state Democratic Chair Jay Jacobs and Rep. Gregory Meeks, the Queens County Democratic chair, said in a joint statement announcing the pick.

 “We look forward to working with the Suozzi Campaign, and the Democratic Congressional Campaign Committee to restore integrity, competence and a focus on the real needs of our larger community in the Third Congressional District,” Jacobs and Meeks said.

-Democratic Congressional Campaign Committee (DCCC) Chair Suzan DelBene also congratulated Suozzi on the nomination.
+Democratic Congressional Campaign Committee Chair Suzan DelBene also congratulated Suozzi on the nomination.

 “I look forward to Tom’s victory and serving alongside him once again to stand against MAGA extremism and to deliver for working families,” DelBene said in a statement.

-Former state Sen. Anna Kaplan, a Democrat who was also running to succeed Santos, announced after news of Suozzi’s nomination that she is suspending her campaign and endorsing Suozzi,
+Former state Sen. Anna Kaplan, a Democrat who was also running to succeed Santos, announced after the news of Suozzi’s nomination that she is suspending her campaign and endorsing Suozzi

 “We need to start 2024 off right, and that means electing Tom Suozzi to flip this seat and get Democrats closer to the majority,” Kaplan said in a statement.